openshift/hive/docs/using-hive.md

 ### OpenShift Version

 Hive needs to know what version of OpenShift to install.
+A Hive cluster represents available versions via the `ClusterImageSet` resource, and there can be multiple `ClusterImageSets` available.
+Each `ClusterImageSet` references an OpenShift release image.
+A `ClusterDeployment` references a `ClusterImageSet` via the `spec.provisioning.imageSetRef` property.

-You can specify an individual OpenShift release image for each cluster Hive creates, or you can use a global `ClusterImageSet` that will be used by all of the clusters Hive creates.
+Alternatively, you can specify an individual OpenShift release image in the `ClusterDeployment` `spec.provisioning.releaseImage` property.

 An example `ClusterImageSet`: